hatemr/NLP-for-8K-documents/README.md

 Now the text is ready to be turned into the document-term matrix.

+### BERT (Bidirectional encoder representations from Transformers)
-For BERT, we extract sentence embeddings , obtained using the library `transformers` \
+For BERT, we extract sentence embeddings, obtained using the library `transformers` \
 from [Hugging Face](https://github.com/huggingface/transformers).
-The embeddings are the last layer of the non-fine-tuned BERT neural network.
+The embeddings are the last layer of the non-fine-tuned BERT neural network in the original BERT paper architecture.
 Instructions on extracting embeddings can be found [here](https://huggingface.co/transformers/quickstart.html) and [here](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/).